Residues of a tropical zeta function for convex domains: Example: The parabolic model

 \subsection{Concentration of measure}

 There is also a probabilistic reason for singling out this domain.
-Bárány proved \cite{Barany1995} that for convex lattice polygons in the square the overwhelming majority of them approach a deterministic limit shape, and this limit shape is exactly
+Bárány proved \cite{Barany1995} that, for convex lattice polygons in the square, asymptotically almost all of them approach a deterministic limit shape, and this limit shape is exactly

 More precisely, if

 then for every \(\varepsilon>0\),